 The FCA has stated in an approach document that a person who ‘simply loads or redeems e-money on behalf of an EMI would, in principle, be considered to be a distributor’.

-One example would be the selling of a payment card by a shop where the card would be promoted and sold, but the actual transactions relating to the card would not be dealt with by the distributor.
+One example is the sale of a payment card by a shop, where the card is promoted and sold, but the distributor does not handle the actual transactions related to the card.

 It will not always be clear if a third party needs to be appointed as an agent or distributor.
-In each case, you will have to look carefully at the arrangement and what the third party does.
+In each case, you will need to carefully examine the arrangement and the actions of the third party.

-This is important because the FCA approach and regulations are different for agents and distributors.
+This is important because the FCA's approach and regulations differ for agents and distributors.
 One main difference is the approval and registration process that exists for agents.
-There is no similar registration process for distributors, but you may need to let the FCA know about your use of distributors when you apply for authorisation or if you appoint or remove a distributor once you are authorised.
+There is no similar registration process for distributors.
+Still, you may need to let the FCA know about your use of distributors when you apply for authorisation or if you appoint or remove a distributor once you are authorised.

 Agent registration requirements and process